visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 .. figure:: images/xray01.png

-The resulting x ray image
+The resulting x ray image.

 Here is the Python code to generate the same image but looking at it from the side. ::